-Open Source software has become a fundamental building block for some of the biggest web sites online.
-And as those websites have grown, best practices and guiding principles around these architectures have emerged.
-This chapter seeks to cover some of the key things to consider when designing these types of systems, as well as some of the building blocks used to achieve these goals.
+Open source software has become a fundamental building block for some of the biggest websites online.
+As those websites have grown, best practices and guiding principles around large web architectures have emerged.
+This chapter seeks to cover some of the key issues to consider when designing large websites, as well as some of the building blocks used to achieve these goals.

-In the interest of brevity, this chapter is largely focused on web systems, although some of the material is applicable in other areas as well.
+In the interest of brevity this chapter is largely focused on web systems, although some of the material is applicable to other areas of software development as well.

 Principles of Web Distributed Systems Design

-What exactly does it mean to build and operate a scalable web site or application?
-The primitive level is just connecting users with remote resources via the Internet – and the part that makes it scalable is that the resources, or access to those resources, are distributed across multiple servers.
+What exactly does it mean to build and operate a scalable website or application?
+At a basic level it’s simply connecting users with remote resources via the Internet.
+The thing that makes it scalable is that the resources, or access to those resources, are distributed across multiple servers.

-Like most things in life, taking the time to plan ahead can help in the long run; and since most systems do not start out large, understanding some of the considerations behind the big online sites can result in smarter decisions at the beginning.
-Below are some of the key principles that influence the design of large-scale web systems:
+Like most things in life, taking the time to plan ahead can help in the long run; most systems do not start out large, but understanding some of the considerations behind the big websites can result in smarter decisions at the beginning.
+Here are some of the key principles that influence the design of large-scale web systems:

 Availability

-The uptime of a website is absolutely critical to the reputation and functionality of many companies.
-For some of the larger online retail sites, being unavailable for even minutes can result in thousands to millions of dollars in lost revenue; so designing their systems to be constantly available and resilient to failure is both a fundamental business and technology requirement.
-High availability in distributed systems requires the careful consideration of redundancy for key components, rapid recovery in the event of partial system failures, and graceful degradation when problems occur.
+Website uptime is absolutely critical to the reputation and function of many companies.
+For some of the larger online retailers, being unavailable for even minutes results in thousands to millions of dollars of lost revenue, so designing their systems to be constantly available and resistant to failure is a fundamental business and technology requirement.
+High availability in distributed systems requires careful consideration of redundancy of key components, rapid recovery in the event of partial system failures, and graceful degradation when problems occur.

 Performance

-Website performance has become an important consideration for most online sites.
-The speed of a website affects usage and user satisfaction, as well as search engine rankings, a factor that directly correlates to lost revenue and retention.
-As a result creating a system that is optimized for fast responses and low latency is key to these large web systems.
+Website performance has become an important consideration for most sites.
+The speed of a website affects usage and user satisfaction as well as search engine rankings, which directly correlate to revenue and retention.
+Creating a system that is optimized for fast responses and low latency is key to large web systems.

 Reliability

-A system needs to be reliable, such that a request for data will consistently return the same data.
+A system needs to be reliable – a request for data should consistently return the same data.
 In the event the data changes or is updated, then that same request should return the new data.
-Users need to know that if something is written to the system, or stored, it will persist and can be relied on for future retrieval.
+Users need to know that if something is written to the system, or stored, it will persist and can be retrieved in the future.

 Scalability

-When it comes to any large distributed system, its size is just one thing to be considered.
-Just as important is the effort required to increase capacity to handle greater amounts of load, which is commonly referred to the scalability of the system.
-Scalability can refer to lots of different parameters of the system – how much additional traffic can it handle, how easy is it to add more storage capacity, or even how many more transactions can be processed.
+When it comes to any large distributed system, size is just one thing to be considered.
+Just as important is the effort required to increase capacity to handle greater amounts of load, commonly referred to as the scalability of the system.
+Scalability can refer to different parameters of the system: how much additional traffic it can handle, how easy is it to add more storage capacity, or even how many more transactions it can process.

 Manageability

-Similar to scalability, designing a system that is easy to operate is another important consideration – in other words, the scalability of operations is the manageability of the system.
-Things to consider for manageability are the ease of diagnosis and understanding problems when they occur, making updates or modifications, and how simple the system is to operate (i.e. does it routinely operate without failure or exceptions).
+Designing a system that is easy to operate at different scales is another important consideration; the scalability of operations is the manageability of the system.
+Things to consider for manageability are the ease of diagnosing and understanding problems, of making updates or modifications, and of operating the system (i.e., does it routinely operate without failure or exceptions?)

 Cost